yoon-zh/yoonzh.com/posts/arriving-to-china.md

 china’s an experience - overwhelming at first, but you’ll learn to love it. hopefully. most of us do.

-*if youre coming soon and freaking out a bit or have a specific question, you may drop a message on my [telegram](https://t.me/yo_o_n).*
+*if youre coming soon and freaking out a bit or have a specific question, you may drop a message on my [telegram](https://t.me/yo_o_n). say you come from here.*
 <!--Written by Jorge Porras (2025)-->